viktamwaniki/rent-app/README.md

-Certainly!
-Here's an example README.md for a Rental Payment App with a database, including methods for adding rent payments, dates, and house locations to the database.

----

 # Rental Payment App

 The Rental Payment App is a command-line application that helps you manage rental payments and property information.
 With this app, you can easily track rent payments, payment dates, and property locations in a database.